-We built a campaign in collaboration with Greenpeace to inspire young Muslims to join the movement for climate justice.
+We built a campaign in collaboration with Greenpeace to inspire young Muslims to join the movement for climate justice, generating more than 50,000 pledges within the first 4 months.

 One of the most well-known NGOs in the world, Greenpeace has worked tirelessly and creatively since 1971 to foster a greener, more peaceful world, and confront the systems that threaten our environment.
 With its many and varied campaigns, initiatives and events, Greenpeace has a mission to protect the planet and build a movement of people with the courage and conviction to help build a better world.